 All students have the right to a safe learning environment.
 SVHS has a strong stance on physical violence.
 In cases of physical violence, police will be notified.
-In addition, in accordance with ASD-W Policy 703-8, "Student Discipling.
-Out of School Suspension" and New Brunswick Department of Education and Early Childhood
+In addition, in accordance with ASD-W Policy 703-8,

 "Student Discipline - Out-of-School Suspension", and New Brunswick Department of Education and Early Childhood Development Policy 703, "Positive Learning and Working Environment", school administration will recommend the following to the Director of Schools: